bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 **Backups**
 - For sensitive data backup, ensure they are encrypted.

-**Logging and Monitoring**
+**Logging and monitoring**

-Ensure that you have adequate log retention to meet requirements based on your business/data needs.
-On-cluster retention is 14 days.
+Ensure that you have adequate log retention to meet requirements based on your business/data needs.  **On-cluster retention is 14 days**.

 All logs are shipped to the OCIO SIEM and retained as follows (OpenShift System – 2 months, OpenShift Audit – 13 months, App/container – 2 months).